isifeddi/Darkly/images_list_SQL_injection/Ressources/infos.md

 # Utility

 Get important infos from the DB.
+And understand the database construction.

 # HOW TO AVOID ?